mitsuba-renderer/drjit/docs/coop_vec.rst

 *Cooperative vectors* are a `new API
 <https://github.com/KhronosGroup/GLSL/blob/main/extensions/nv/GLSL_NV_cooperative_vector.txt>`__
 for evaluating matrix-vector products in certain types of GPU workloads.
-They are specifically designed for situations, where the matrices in question are relatively small (e.g., 64x64 or smaller), and where each thread of a parallel program needs to multiply a different vector by such a matrix.
-By working together, threads can perform these multiplications more efficiently, which is why this approach is called *cooperative*.
+They are designed to handle cases, where each thread of a parallel program needs to multiply a vector by a reasonably small matrix (e.g., 64x64 or fewer entries).
+By working together, the threads can perform these multiplications more efficiently, which is why the approach is called *cooperative*.

 Cooperative vectors are especially useful for evaluating small `multilayer perceptrons <https://en.wikipedia.org/wiki/Multilayer_perceptron>`__ (MLPs)